ocean-transport/lcs-ml/README.md

 ### Access the labeled dataset:

+Each ensemble member is saved as a unique zarr store on Ginsburg and can be accessed here: `/burg/abernathey/users/hillary/lcs/pyqg_ensemble/####.zarr`
+The entire 50 year spin is saved as a zarr store and can be accessed here: `/burg/abernathey/users/hillary/lcs/spin_up/spin_up.zarr`
+The 50 year snapshot is stored as netCDF and can be accessed here: `/burg/abernathey/users/hillary/lcs/spin_up/QG_steady_50.nc`

 The dataset will be available from Zenodo.
 It includes the XX-member ensemble of 90-day simulations with daily particle position, vorticity, strain, and background streamfunction.

 This ensemble will also become available on the cloud via Pangeo-forge.
 More details will be provided soon.

+# Load data from Ginsburg

 ## Origonal Project Roadmap